Lower Mother's Buttress Rock Climbing

 3.1 miles West of Divide Road on Hwy 141.
 Park at a pull-out on the side of the road near a fire burn area directly below the Lower Mother Buttress.
 Hike to the base of the Lower in 10 minutes, 15 to the Upper.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Lower Mother's Buttress:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Lower Mother's Buttress:

 Featured Route For Lower Mother's Buttress